arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 ### The Role of Sensors in Vibration Monitoring

+Effective motor condition monitoring relies on sensors capable of accurately detecting and measuring mechanical vibrations.
+These sensors must capture the subtle changes in vibration patterns that indicate developing faults or abnormal operating conditions.
+The choice of sensor technology directly impacts the system's ability to detect problems early and provide reliable maintenance insights.

-This application note uses the ADXL335 analog accelerometer to provide accurate, real-time measurements of motor vibrations.
-The ADXL335 offers several advantages for this application:
+This application note uses the [ADXL335 analog accelerometer](https://www.analog.com/media/en/technical-documentation/data-sheets/adxl335.pdf) to provide accurate, real-time measurements of motor vibrations.
+The ADXL335 offers several key advantages for motor monitoring applications:

-- **3-Axis Measurement**: Captures vibrations in X, Y, and Z directions for comprehensive analysis
+- **3-Axis measurement**: Captures vibrations in X, Y, and Z directions
-- **Analog Output**: Direct compatibility with Arduino analog inputs without digital interface complexity
+- **Analog output**: Direct compatibility with the Nano R4 board analog inputs without requiring complex digital interfaces
-- **Low Power Consumption**: Only 320 μA current consumption, suitable for continuous monitoring
+- **Low power consumption**: Only 320 μA current consumption makes it suitable for continuous monitoring applications
-- **Wide Frequency Range**: 0.5 Hz to 1600 Hz bandwidth covers most motor fault frequencies
+- **Wide frequency range**: 0.5 Hz to 1600 Hz bandwidth covers most typical motor fault frequencies

-The ADXL335 specifications include:
+The ADXL335 technical specifications include the following characteristics:

-- **Measurement Range**: ±3g on all axes, suitable for most motor vibration levels
+- **Measurement range**: ±3g on all axes, appropriate for typical motor vibration levels
-- **Sensitivity**: 330 mV/g nominal, providing good resolution for vibration analysis
+- **Sensitivity**: 330 mV/g nominal sensitivity provides good resolution for vibration analysis
-- **Output**: Ratiometric analog voltages with 1.65V at 0g acceleration
+- **Output**: Ratiometric analog voltages with +1.65 VDC representing 0g acceleration
-- **Power Supply**: 1.8V to 3.6V (regulated to 3.3V on breakout boards)
+- **Power supply**: +1.8 to +3.6 VDC (regulated to +3.3 VDC usually on breakout boards)

-Signal processing considerations include proper sampling rates based on expected frequency content, typically following the Nyquist criterion.
-The Arduino Nano R4's 14-bit ADC provides sufficient resolution for most vibration monitoring applications.
+Signal processing considerations include selecting appropriate sampling rates based on the expected frequency content of motor vibrations, typically following the Nyquist criterion to avoid aliasing.
+The Nano R4 board's 14-bit ADC provides enough resolution for most vibration monitoring applications.

 ## Simple Vibration Monitor Example Sketch

 Now that we have covered the hardware components and vibration analysis fundamentals, let's examine the software that enables vibration data collection.
-The example sketch in this section manages data acquisition from the ADXL335 accelerometer connected to the Arduino Nano R4, allowing us to monitor real-time vibration data for baseline establishment and anomaly detection training.
+Before implementing intelligent anomaly detection, we need to collect training data representing normal motor operation for Edge Impulse, a platform that simplifies embedded AI development.

+Edge Impulse requires training data in a specific format to build effective anomaly detection models.
+Our data collection sketch formats the accelerometer readings so Edge Impulse can analyze normal operation patterns and create a model that identifies when new data deviates from these established patterns.

 This section breaks down the provided example sketch, guiding you through its functionality.
-We will explore how the accelerometer is initialized, how vibration data is collected at consistent intervals, and how the results are formatted for Edge Impulse data collection.
+We will explore how the accelerometer is initialized, how vibration data is collected at consistent intervals and how the results are formatted specifically for Edge Impulse data collection and model training.

 The complete example sketch is shown below.